A toy model for frequency cascade in the nonlinear Schrodinger equation: Time periodic forcing

 \subsection{Cardano formula}

 We now assume that

+where no assumption is made so far on the sign of $P$.
+It turns out that the analysis below yields a result compatible with the previous approach ($P=0$) ony for $P>0$.
 We somehow proceed in a reversed order compared to the previous section: we seek an algebraic solution to \eqref{eq:NLS}, and impose that the profile has a similar behavior as in the previous section.
 This will lead to the definition of $Q$.

 The first step consists in writing the solution $u$ to \eqref{eq:NLS} under the (approximate) form $u(t,x) = e^{-3iPt}U(x)$, and removing the Laplacian (we formally let $\eps \to 0$).
 If $Q$ is real, then so is $U$, which therefore solves